Carolyn Bourdeaux: Early career

 Bourdeaux worked as a political aide to Ron Wyden for four years, when he served in the United States House of Representatives and then in the United States Senate.
-In 2003, she became an associate professor at Georgia State University.
+In 2003, she became an assistant professor at Georgia State University.
 From 2007 to 2010, she served as director of Georgia's Senate Budget and Evaluation Office.
 After her time there, she returned to the Andrew Young School and founded the Center for State and Local Finance.

 In 2021, Bourdeaux was selected to become a fellow of the National Academy of Public Administration.